On the Fashion Parade 2017: Pushing Back Against the Shrinking Deliberative Space in Uganda

 Next is Charles Ssembatya who, in his Togikwatako Story (2017), appropriated the red-yellow-black colors of the Ugandan flag to decorate his predominantly white casual wear.
 During our interview, he argued that he targeted a youthful, male audience.
 This would be in line with the curriculum at MTSIFA which often requires that students indicate the market segment they are targeting.
-It also, however, confirms that like Kyagulanyi and Nubian Li in their Togikwatako Song, which I referred to earlier, Ssembatya was using his Togikwatako Story to speak to the younger generation while contributing to alternative mediums of expression through which the youth, like him, could speak back to brute power.
+It also confirms that like Kyagulanyi and Nubian Li in their Togikwatako Song, which I referred to earlier, Ssembatya was using his Togikwatako Story to speak to the younger generation while contributing to alternative mediums of expression through which the youth, like him, could speak back to brute power.
 His decision to introduce chains and padlocks into his design would suggest that he is aware of the influence of hip-hop culture on the fashion trends in Uganda.
 However, these accessories also function in two other related ways that merit our attention.
 First, they project an image of the body of the male subject wrapped in chains and (pad)locked, without being restrained.
 Secondly, in this instance, the chains and locks gained new symbolic and functional meaning; Ssembatya chained his project to the struggle to defend constitutionalism in Uganda.
 In an accompanying essay pinned on the wall during the Fashion exhibition which was held alongside the Fashion Parade, he confirmed this claim.
 He explained that he got [t]his “inspiration from what [was] taking place in Uganda.”
 This assertion, together with the title of the project, confirms that his garment was historical and political.
 This statement confirms that Ssembatya responded to the broader resistance to the removal of the age limit clause from the constitution of Uganda.

 Mike Ssebaale’s Togikwatako (2017) also merits mention.
 During our interview, Ssebaale explained that he based his work on the belief that a constitution is the basis for a contract between the state and the people.
 This is because “constitutions are very important as they provide the guiding principles necessary for the running of the state,” as he said.
 Taking this as a principle, he refused to support the “unpopular decision” to delete Article 102(b) from the laws of Uganda so as to “keep President Museveni in power.”
 He admits that he had heard some of the anti-NRM propaganda which the opposition politicians spread through the print and electronic media especially through social media platforms (like Twitter, Whatsapp, Instagram, Facebook, etc).
-Many Ugandans use these same platforms to share information and push back against the brutality of the security agencies.
+Many Ugandans use these same platforms to share information (including propaganda) and push back against the brutality of the security agencies.
 He, however, argues that his work is not mere propaganda.
 He critically evaluated the situation in the country and held regular discussions with peers before he consciously took a position regarding which side of the debate to align himself and his project with.
-He could not participate in the few public rallies that occurred, all of which were disrupted by the security agencies using the Public Order Management Act.
+He could not participate in the few public rallies that occurred, all of which were disrupted by the security agencies using the Public Order Management Act, to which I referred earlier.
 This was a draconian law enacted in 2013 to limit space for political mobilization in Uganda; it was successfully challenged before the Constitutional Court of Uganda in the case of Human Rights Network and four others v Attorney General which was decided in March 2020.
 Ssebaale was aware of this case; he followed the Court proceedings through the electronic and print media.
 He, however, had a personal experience which immediately influenced his decision to do this work.
 He vividly remembered an incident in which a policeman attacked him for wearing a “red bandana” which was linked to the Togikwatako campaign.
 He was lucky not to be arrested.
 However, being targeted by the military exacerbated his apprehension.
 He concluded that the public space had shrunk; his freedom of expression was under serious threat.

 To confront this threat, Ssebaale decided to use his garment, and the catwalk, to “express everything” he wanted.
 This is how he explained his position during our interview: “I used the fashion parade because this nation is not safe; I used my work to avoid being killed.”
 In addition, he wrote what he called a “manifesto” in which he laid out what, in his view, should be the priorities of young people in Uganda.
-He pinned it on the wall of wall during the Fashion Exhibition; I reproduce it hereunder:
+He pinned it on the wall during the Fashion Exhibition; I reproduce it hereunder:

 MY STORY BEHIND THE DESIGN